SDXorg/test-models/README.md

 Models for testing system dynamics translation, simulation, and display software
 ================================================================================

-This repository hopes to be a resource for testing system dynamics software and translation tools by providing a standard set of simple test cases in various formats, with an agreed upon canonical output.
+This repository is a resource for testing system dynamics software and translation tools.
+It provides a standard set of simple test cases in various formats, with a proposed canonical output for that test.

 Folders within the [Test](https://github.com/SDXorg/test-models/tree/master/tests/) directory contain models that exercise a specific component of the system dynamics modeling paradigm,